 The Boot Flash memory block is programmed during manufacturing with a default Serial Bootloader program.
-The Serial Bootloader application can be used to load a user application into the Program and Data Flash (not available on the 56F8122) memories of the device.
+The Serial Bootloader application can be used to load a user application into the Program and Data Flash (NOT available in the 56F8123) memories of the device.
 The 56F83xx SCI/CAN Bootloader User Manual provides detailed information on this firmware.
 An application note, Production Flash Programming, details how the Serial Bootloader program can be used to perform production Flash programming of the on-board Flash memories as well as other optional methods.